DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Basic Syntax for C.md

 	if(a > = 10)
 	{
 		printf("a is greater than 10"); // This code prints this statement only
-									    //when the value of a is greater than 10 }
+									    // when the value of a is greater than 10 }
 	else if(a > 5)
 	{
 		printf("a is greater than 5"); // This code prints this statement only
-									   //when the value of a is greater than 5
+									   // when the value of a is greater than 5
+	}
+	else
+	{
+		printf("a is less than 5");
 	}
 }
 ```